zepheira/backstage/README.markdown

 ```

-Not every one copied over is a direct dependency.
-The list of vital
+Not every one copied over is a direct dependency; the indirect ones may
-Backstage module JARs:
+produce conflicts with Butterfly's classloading and should be removed.
+The list of vital Backstage module JARs (anything not in Babel, Aduna, or
+Sesame, other than commons-codec, should be removed):

 ```
 aduna-commons-collections-2.8.0.jar